woodystock/learner-materials-react-props-and-state/activities/activity-5.md

 Properties.

-## What are "Props"? 🤔
+## What are "Properties"? 🤔

 You pass variables to functions, you pass "props" to React components.
 It's really that simple!
 Props just means data.
+This data could be a string, a number, a piece of state or more often than not, the properties of an object (like our cat objects properties).

 How do we do this in React?